Building Referent Power to Become a Better Leader

 - Referent power has a direct connection to better employee retention.
 Nobody wants to have an intimidating boss.
 Gallup survey shows that people tend to resign from bosses and not the companies.

-It might seem surprising, but we quite often run into the examples of referent power.
+It might seem surprising, but we quite often run into examples of referent power.
 The main source of referent power is the world of fame and popularity.
-For instance, Dwayne Johnson, also known as The Rock, inspires his fans to work on themselves – whether in the ring, on film, or simply by being himself.
+For example, having a boss who treats every employee fairly and helps them when they need it.
+Another example is Dwayne Johnson, also known as The Rock, who inspires his fans to work on themselves – whether in the ring, on film, or simply by being himself.